 Katie has both mild autism and a mild learning disability, neither of which impact on her ability.
-Given the right guidance and clear instructions Katie has abundance of skills and qualities waiting to be accessed.
+Given the right guidance and clear instructions Katie has an abundance of skills and qualities waiting to be accessed.

 “My confidence is going up and my skills are getting more pronounced.
 I put about my disability on my CV when I applied for it, he was asking me how I learn so I said about showing me what to do.
 Chantelle did my work trial from the TSI training, because she understands how I learn so it was easy for her to explain to me because she had the training.

-Katie, Shrink Wrap Operator, MPH Fulfillment
+- Katie, Shrink Wrap Operator, MPH Fulfilment

 “The days Katie has been here so far she has been a breath of fresh air, it’s been lovely…..
 She’s just getting on with it.
 Chantelle came and did pictorials of everything that went on so it made it easier to understand.
 We have had to make very little adjustments, we had the pictorial representation which was very good and we will continue to expand on this, but general working conditions and general attitudes we haven’t had to change very much.
-I must admit, I have been very impressed, I like the fact it is not a government scheme that we get paid for… It’s really important that whoever you employ is employed for their value not for what you get back from anywhere, we see it too many times, and they train a person for 3-6 months then they’re gone because there is no more money available.
+I must admit, I have been very impressed, I like the fact it is not a government scheme that we get paid for….
+It’s really important that whoever you employ is employed for their value not for what you get back from anywhere, we see it too many times, and they train a person for 3-6 months then they’re gone because there is no more money available.
 I would have been lost without it, we have had lots of support and guidance from our perspective and continued support from Talent Match will be good… When we have the funds to recruit someone else, the support will make it easier”.

-Marc Henderson, Company director, MPH Fulfillment
+- Marc Henderson, Company director, MPH Fulfilment